programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 ```
 {% include figure.html filename="all_comments_plot.png" caption="Visualization of WordFish model of all comments" %}

-### Visualizing Wordfish Model 2 of comments grouped by video channel
+This visualization shows all of the words found in the corpus comments.
+We can read the outlier comments on the far right and left of the visualization pretty easily.
+But, given the large number of words displayed, the bulk of the comments in the middle of the visualization can be difficult to read and interpret.

+To make the visualization easier to read, we can highlight the words that most frequently appear in the left and right-leaning channels by plotting them separately.
+Seeing these separate plots next to each other would make comparison even easier, so we create the multiplot() function to allow us to simultaneously generate them.
+We borrowed the multiplot function from the R Cookbook [http://www.cookbook‐r.com/Graphs
+/Multiple_graphs_on_one_page_(ggplot2)/].

 ```
-# Creates function to show multiple plots on one screen - see http://www.cookbook-r.com/Graphs/Multiple_graphs_on_one_page_(ggplot2)/
+# Creates function to show multiple plots on one screen

 multiplot <- function(..., plotlist=NULL, file, cols=1, layout=NULL) {
   library(grid)